hpreston/nso-getting-started/03-exploring-with-cli.md

     ```
     </details>

-1. Looks good, but we aren't done yet... let's unstage these changes.
+1. Looks good, but we aren't done yet... let's un-stage these changes.

     ```
     revert